antonmedv/svg-embed/README.md

 use SVG as `background-image` (with url to resource `*.svg` or with data url), but in such way of using SVG, it loses ability to change colors and animation of SVG.

 Solution of this problem is to embed SVG from `background-image` to DOM.
-This is what `svg-embed` doing.
+This is what [svg-embed](https://www.npmjs.com/package/svg-embed) doing.

-Support Chrome 11+, Safari 5+, FireFox 4+, IE9+.
+Support Chrome 11+, Safari 5+, iOS 5.1+, FireFox 4+, Android 4+, IE9+.

 ## Usage